TampaBayPython/tampabaypython.org/source/blog/2021-11-6-survey-results.md

 # Meetup revitalization survey results

 Hi members of TBP, it's been one week since the survey was published for the group to share your opinions.
 Thanks for taking the time.
-It helped better understand what you want to see in the community.
+It helps better understand what you want to see in the community.

 I wanted to share the results with you and a few action items that I think we